MoTheMelon/CHEME1800-Problem-Sets/README.md

 - Understand type matching and for loops

 ### Problem Set 2: Recursive Chemical Formula Parser
-- Develop a program to compute the molecular composition of chemical compound strings
+- Develop a program to store and compute the molecular composition of chemical compound strings